Find out here how to easily track your water use by conducting a meter test or regularly reading your meter.

 We will help you to understand the reasons for the water use and if required provide you with tips and information to assist in reducing future water use at your property.

-Our promise to you – Review of bills
+Customer & service commitments – Review of bills

 If your reading has been estimated and you would like it to be reviewed see Estimated meter reads.